slatedocs/slate/source/index.html.md

 `GET <URI>/remove`

-Remove the object specified from URI, and the references to that object.
+Remove the object specified by the URI, and the references to that object.

 ```javascript
 const fetch = require("node-fetch");